DGoettlich/history-llms/README.md

 Contact: [[history-llms@econ.uzh.ch](mailto:history-llms@econ.uzh.ch)]

 We thank Diego Rojas @Z.ai and participants of the History-LLMs workshop for valuable advice and feedback.
+We gratefully acknowledge research credits provided by [Lambda AI](https://lambda.ai/).

 ## Announcements
 ### 2025-12-14 **Upcoming Ranke-4B release: A family of time-locked historical models**